-For more information and configuration procedures, refer to Novell BorderManager 3.7 Installation Guide .
+For more information and configuration procedures, see Novell BorderManager 3.9 Administration Guide

-- 5. Using NetWare Administrator, configure the VPN remote client. - 6.
-Using NetWare Administrator, enable and configure access control rules allowing users to use the VPN client.
+- 5. Configure the VPN remote client. - Enable and configure access control rules allowing users to use the VPN client.
 For more information and configuration procedures, refer to Managing Access Control.

-Adding Novell BorderManager to a Site That Already Has a Firewall
+6.5 Adding Novell BorderManager to a Site That Already Has a Firewall

-In this scenario, Acme Company already has a third-party firewall in place and wants to add Novell BorderManager 3.7 as a proxy server.
-Acme would like to be able to just add the server onto the existing network.
-Acme has the following requirements:
+In this scenario, Company A already has a third-party firewall in place and wants to add Novell BorderManager as a proxy server.
+Company A wants to be able to just add the server onto the existing network.
+Company A has the following requirements: